princepatel1010/image-classifier/README.md

 ## Natural Scenes Image Classifier

 ### Introduction
 This is Natural Scenes Image Classifier project.
-Model trained with 224x224 image of natural scenes and the model classifies the image of six calsses which includes buildings, forest, glacier, mountain, sea and street gives as a output.
+Model trained with 224x224 image of natural scenes and the model classifies the image of six classes which includes buildings, forest, glacier, mountain, sea and street gives as a output.

 ### Required python libraries
 - Numpy